 Interest rate risk is the risk that either future cash flows of a financial instrument, or the fair value of a financial instrument, will fluctuate because of changes in market interest rates.
 The Group's floating rate borrowings and derivatives are exposed to a risk of change in cash flows due to changes in interest rates.
-The Group's fixed rate borrowings and derivatives are exposed to a risk of change to a risk of change in their fair value due to changes in interest rates.
+The Group's fixed rate borrowings and derivatives are exposed to a risk of change in their fair value due to changes in interest rates.